 A "tripped" GFCI breaker indicates that abnormally high 120-volt current flow (a ground fault) was detected.
 All ground faults must be repaired before use of the recreation vehicle.
-If the GFCI "RESET" button does not restore 120-volt power and pops back out.
-Contact your dealer for assistance.

 TESTING THE CAMPSITE POWER CONNECTION

 The campsite 120-volt power receptacle(s) should always be tested for proper functionality prior to plugging the recreation vehicle shore power cord into it.